What Is Passive Voice?

 In a passive sentence we should decide what to do with the subject.
 Of course in the passive voice we don't need to mention who or what did the action.
 But we can add the subject of the active sentence in the passive sentence with the preposition 'by'.

-The subject of the active sentence is mentioned at the end of the passive clause.
+Here, the subject of the active sentence is mentioned at the end of the passive clause.

 Passive Voice: Uses